 PPC stands for Pay Per Click, which is exactly what you are doing when you place an ad on a search engine or social media site.
 You are essentially paying the search engine or social media site a fee each time someone visits or "clicks" on your ad.
 Whether you need PPC or not, well, frankly that depends.
-You have probably heard that before and that's because it's true.
-PPC first and foremost depenfds on what type of company you are and if you provide a product or a service.
-Research has reflected that a company that has a product to sell has a greater success rate than a service based business.
-It also depends on your marketing budget, your desire for paying for fast results, and if you are tackling this yourself, your skill level and patience.
-PPC is an art, much like SEO and SMM, it has a strategy behind it and without knowing what you are doing you could easily wind up wasting money.
-Ad copy is one of the hardest things to accomplish successfully in marketing so if you are not great at this, hire a professional, like us!
+You have probably heard that before, and that's because it's true.
+PPC first and foremost depends on what type of company you are and if you provide a product or a service.
+Research has reflected that a company that has a product to sell has a greater success rate than a service-based business.
+It also depends on your marketing budget, your desire for paying for fast results, and if you are tackling this yourself, your skill level, and patience.
+PPC is an art, much like SEO and SMM, it has a strategy behind it, and without knowing what you are doing, you could easily wind up wasting money.
+Ad copy is one of the hardest things to accomplish successfully in marketing, so if you are not great at this, hire a professional, like us!

 How Does PPC Work?

 Advertisers pay a fee each time one of their ads is clicked.
-Basically, you are essentially buying visits to your website, rather than attempting to “earn” those visits organically.
-Every time your ad is clicked, it sends a visitor to your website and in turn you pay the search engine or social site a small fee.
-When PPC is done correctly the fee is trivial because the actual visit is worth more than what you have paid for it.
-In other words, let's say it cost you $3.50 for a person to click on your link but the visit to your website resulted in a $100 or $1,000 sale, then the cost or ROI was well worth it.
+You are essentially buying visits to your website, rather than attempting to “earn” those visits organically.
+Every time your ad is clicked, it sends a visitor to your website, and in turn, you pay the search engine or social site a small fee.
+When PPC is done correctly, the fee is trivial because the actual visit is worth more than what you have paid for it.
+In other words, let's say it costs you $3.50 for a person to click on your link but the visit to your website resulted in a $100 or $1,000 sale, then the cost or ROI was well worth it.

 How Do You Run a PPC Ad Campaign?